mav3ri3k/pdf_similarity/README.md

 # Pdf Similarity
 The module provides similarity ratio between pdfs in a given directory.

 K-gram fingerprint for each pdf is generated using [Winnowing Algorithm](http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf).
 Then fingerprints are compared using the [levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).
 This is used to generate levenshtein distance matrix between pdf.
-This matrix is then normalized for obtain ratios between [0,1], where 0 means exactly same and 1 means completely different pdfs.
+This matrix is then normalized to obtain ratios between [0,1], where 0 means exactly same and 1 means completely different pdfs.

 ## Example